- 1 The World’s Playground (1870-1970)

 In 2011, Trump Marina was sold and reopened as the Golden Nugget, and in 2014, with Trump completely divested, Trump Entertainment Resorts once again filed for Chapter 11.
 Trump Plaza closed later that year, and although Trump Taj Mahal stayed open under new owner Carl Icahn, it ultimately shut its doors for good in October 2016.

-Despite Trump’s tumultuous time in Atlantic City, casino revenues continued to rise throughout his reign, peaking in the mid-2000s.
+Despite Trump’s tumultuous time in Atlantic City, total casino revenues continued to rise throughout his reign, peaking in the mid-2000s.

 Borgata Changes the Game (2000-2010)